IBM/raft-fabric-sample/README.md

 try to implement this algorithm in practice have difficulties fully understanding, and thus, implementing their solution.

-Enter raft.
-Designed as an alternative consensus algorithm to Paxos, raft is much easier to understand, and is now used in some of the most successful software projects, such as Docker.
+Enter Raft.
+Designed as an alternative consensus algorithm to Paxos, Raft is much easier to understand, and is now used in some of the most successful software projects, such as Docker.
 Since the start of Hyperledger Fabric, consensus has been designed as pluggable, and you the developer get to choose which type of consensus your ordering nodes will use.